 So, now that you have your seasonings settled, it’s time to prep the meat.
 First, lather the steaks in oil canola oil, then season generously with the spice blend of your choice.

 Next, place the seasoned steaks in the fridge for 40 minutes to dry brine.
-Don’t skip this step!
-Seriously.
-This allows the meat time to soak in all that moisture and flavor.
+Don’t skip this step because it allows the meat time to soak in all that moisture and flavor.

 Next up, the honey chili butter for the coffee crusted ribeyes.
 Make this while the steaks dry brine to save time because the last thing we want is to have to wait to eat, right?